 Population and Size

 The population in growing quickly and is difficult to determine what areas have the most men or women in the age group of twenty-five through forty.
 Phoenix Mart will select thirty new employees after reviewing three hundred applications.
+I don’t understand how 30 employees reflect the sampling population of China?
+If the population of China is estimated to be around 1 million people as you say in your next sentence then how is 30 a good sample size?
 Phoenix Mart estimates China’s population to be around one million people and will double to two million in just one year.
+I think your figure of 1 million people is absolutely not correct and a guess.
+The US has over 330 million people.
+China’s population far exceeds that of the US.
+Therefore, China must have at least 330 million X some factor!!
+Please use only accurate information in your papers.

 Targeted Population